chelahmy/harubi/README.md

 ### Example 2

-The following is another example which the controller has a parameter **name**:
+The following is another example which the controller has a **name** parameter:

 ```
 http://example.com/user.php?model=user&action=read&name=ali